-Try to sell your model of the problem to a central group who are the so-called problem-bearers, i.e. people who actually cause or experience the
+Try to sell your model of the problem to a central group who are the so-called problem bearers, i.e., people who actually cause or experience the problem.
+Change your model during this meeting, so that the problem bearers gain influence over the modeling of the problem.
+Then take this model as the starting point in your meeting with the problem bearers, in order to develop solutions based on the model that you arrived at together.

-Method 20: Seeing, Feeling and Hearing an Idea
+Method 20: Seeing, feeling, and hearing an idea